 Headshot by Las Fotos Project

-A lot of my work involves using my communication and leadership skills to get lots of different people collaborating towards the same goal.
-Last year, I worked with nearly 100 newsrooms at the Institute for Nonprofit News on producing editorial series.
-I like to tackle the thorny issues in my field, like how journalism can better reach audiences, so I'm proud that the latest collaboration I launched was republished in over 700 outlets and reached policy-makers and advocates.
+A lot of my work involves using my communication and leadership skills to get different people collaborating towards the same goal.
+Last year I worked with nearly 100 rural newsrooms at the Institute for Nonprofit News to support reporting on complex topics like clean energy jobs, immigration enforcement, and food policy.

-In 2024, I dove into the disinformation ecosystem in an award-winning investigation about how disinformation targets Latinos on Spanish-language radio (Feet in 2 Worlds, WNYC, NAHJ's palabra, Puente News Collaborative).
-I have spent over a decade building expertise on the Latino electorate; my latest article explored the conservative Latino movement.
-I find exploring this topic and immigration policy extremely challenging and rewarding as I can pull from my political science background.
+In 2024, I explored how disinformation targets Latinos on Spanish-language radio in an award-winning investigation (Feet in 2 Worlds, WNYC, NAHJ's palabra, Puente News Collaborative).
+I have spent over a decade building expertise on the Latino electorate and contextualizing immigration policy, pulling from my education in political science to do so.
+My reporting was cited in a formal complaint to the Department of Homeland Security by humanitarian groups.

 As a seasoned audio producer and editor, I've launched and run dozens of shows, from narrative documentary series to interview podcasts.
-In 2025, I was named one of Current's Rising Stars in Public Media for my contributions to nonprofit media and radio, which is how I got started.
+I'm often asked to contribute creatively to projects by and for Latinos and Spanish speakers.

-I enjoy speaking at conferences, mentoring reporters with immigrant backgrounds, and I love reading novels--especially ones by Latina authors, a group I hope to belong to one day.
+I enjoy traveling and I love reading novels--especially ones by Latina authors, a group I hope to belong to one day.

 Paulina Velasco